-- 1-1-104.
-Definitions.
-As used in this code, unless the context otherwise requires: - (1.05) "ACTIVE CANDIDATE" MEANS ANY CANDIDATE OR SLATE OF CANDIDATES WHO HAS NOT BEEN ELIMINATED OR ELECTED. - (19.1) "HIGHEST-RANKED ACTIVE CANDIDATE" MEANS THE ACTIVE CANDIDATE ASSIGNED TO A HIGHER RANKING THAN ANY OTHER ACTIVE CANDIDATE. - (19.7) "Instant runoff voting" means a ranked voting method used to select a single winner in a race, as set forth in section 1-7-1003(3), OR TO WINNOW A FIELD OF CANDIDATES, AS SET FORTH IN SECTION 1-4-101.5. - (23.4) "Overvote" means the selection by an elector of more names than there are persons to be elected to an office, THE ASSIGNMENT OF MORE THAN ONE NAME TO ONE RANKING IN AN ELECTION USING A RANKED VOTING METHOD, or the designation of more than one answer to a ballot question or ballot issue.
-"Overvote" does not include the ranking of multiple candidates in an election using instant runoff A RANKED voting METHOD in accordance with part 10 of article 7 of this title 1.
+(19.1) "HIGHEST-RANKED ACTIVE CANDIDATE" MEANS THE ACTIVE CANDIDATE ASSIGNED TO A HIGHER RANKING THAN ANY OTHER ACTIVE CANDIDATE.

+(19.7) "Instant runoff voting" means a ranked voting method used to select a single winner in a race, as set forth in-section SECTIONS 1-4-207 AND 1-7-1003(3).

+(23.4) "Overvote" means the selection by an elector of more names than there are persons to be elected to an office, THE SELECTION OF MORE THAN ONE NAME IN AN ALL-CANDIDATE PRIMARY FOR A COVERED OFFICE, THE ASSIGNMENT OF MORE THAN ONE NAME TO ONE RANKING IN AN ELECTION USING A RANKED VOTING METHOD, or the designation of more than one answer to a ballot question or ballot issue.
+"Overvote" does not include the ranking of multiple candidates in an election using A RANKED instant runoff voting METHOD in accordance with part 10 of article 7 of this title 1.